Xomega-Net/Xomega.Docs/docs/tutorial/2-search/1-results.md

 # 2.1 Model the results list

 We will start with tailoring result columns in the search view by updating the output parameters of the `read list` operation on the `sales order` object.
-This is where we need to take a look at the output parameters, and decide which ones we want to remove, which ones we want to add, what is the order we want them to go in, and which parameters may need to use a different type from the type of the corresponding field on the object, so that they could be displayed differently on the screen.
+This is where we need to take a look at the output parameters, and decide which ones we want to remove, which ones we want to add, what order we want them to go in, and which parameters may need to use a different type from the type of the corresponding field on the object so that they could be displayed differently on the screen.

 For example, the dates on the sales order, such as the `order date` or the `ship date`, are stored as `date/time` in the database, and hence their fields are defined like that on the object as well.
 But it makes more sense to display them as just dates, without the time component, so we'll override their type on the output parameters to be just `date`.

 So let's go ahead and remove unnecessary columns, move `sales order number` to the top, and make other updates to the `read list` output.
-The diff below shows parameters that we removed or added, and shows parameters that we updated by setting a specific type.
+The diff below shows parameters that we removed or added and shows parameters that we updated by setting a specific type.

 ```xml title="sales_order.xom"
   <object name="sales order">